kleinbottle/swanlotus/content/blogs/mastering-time/mastering-time.md

 Sol continued, "Do not for a moment think that this concentrated wisdom was all delivered to me in a single enlightening dose.
 No chance of that.
 Stavros was unassuming and genial.
 He treated me more like a friend than as a student.
 I do not know why, but I suspect that he saw me imbibing and putting into practice the sage truths that he imparted.
 I believe that I absorbed the quiet wisdom that flowed from him by osmosis rather than from overtly didactic efforts."

 "And what was most impressive was that he practised what he preached.
-One Friday afternoon, in the early days of my research, I diffidently approached Ms Juanita Peres, the secretary of Professor Kravitis, to ask if he could spare me a half hour, as I had been stuck with some experiments, and needed to bounce ideas off him, to better set my bearings for future work."
+One Friday afternoon, in the early days of my research, I diffidently approached Ms Juanita Peres, the secretary of Professor Karavitis, to ask if he could spare me a half hour, as I had been stuck with some experiments, and needed to bounce ideas off him, to better set my bearings for future work."
 I was totally engrossed by Sol's tale by now, and my lethargy had been replaced by keen interest.

 "Of course, you can see Stavros now," Juanita said with confidence.
 "He does not have any scheduled meeting this afternoon.
 So, you may go right in."

 Sol said, "I entered the professor's room and had a good forty minutes of academic to-and-fro that opened windows in my mind.
 I had a clear picture of what I should be doing, why, and how, as my work approached the 'real research' part of my PhD programme.

-"And again, Professor Kravitis made it seem that I was the one who came up with all those brilliant insights.
+"And again, Professor Karavitis made it seem that I was the one who came up with all those brilliant insights.
 Paraphrasing Socrates, and without any pretentiousness, he simply said, 'Those ideas are yours.
 I was simply the [midwife](https://philosophycourse.info/lecsite/lec-socmidwife.html) who helped deliver them.'
 And I was flattered by the total attention he gave me during our meeting.

 "After that inspiring session, I asked Juanita a very pertinent question.
-I knew that Professor Kravitis was the Opening Keynote Speaker at a conference that was taking place the following Monday at the university.
+I knew that Professor Karavitis was the Opening Keynote Speaker at a conference that was taking place the following Monday at the university.
 And it was a prestigious professional conference.

 "I myself could not have thought about anything else that Friday afternoon, had I been tasked to deliver the opening keynote address for the conference the following Monday morning.
 So, I asked Juanita how Stavros managed to give me his whole time and attention for those forty minutes, when in sixty hours or so, he had to deliver an important keynote address.
 What Juanita told me next both shocked and educated me in one go."

-She said, "I have known Professor Kravitis for more than twenty years.
+She said, "I have known Professor Karavitis for more than twenty years.
 In all that time, I have never seen him allow one event to interfere with another. _He has compartmentalized his mind_.

 "So, he is well aware that he has this important keynote address on Monday morning.
 But he has no anxiety about it.
 He set aside ample time, weeks ago, to research, prepare, revise, and rehearse delivering the paper.
 Once that was done, he has forgotten about it.
 It does not evoke any worry in him because he has bequeathed adequate time and preparation to it.
 The result is his best effort.
 And that leaves him free to attend to everything else that intervenes between then and Monday next."

 "The aphorism 'Done and dusted: out of mind,' echoed in my memory again.
-Professor Kravitis was indeed one who practised what he preached.
+Professor Karavitis was indeed one who practised what he preached.
 A mentor for the ages, whom we can all beneficially emulate," concluded Sol.

 ## Closing thoughts